Scott Howell (politician): 2012 U.S. Senate election

 At the Utah Democratic Convention on April 21, 2012, Howell defeated Pete Ashdown to secure the Utah Democratic Party's nomination for the U.S. Senate race against the incumbent senator, Orrin Hatch, Utah's six-term senator seeking his seventh.
 Howell did this after securing 63% of the vote at the convention in Salt Palace Convention Center.
 During his pre-convention campaign, Howell emphasized his electability, highlighting his position as a conservative Democrat who possessed the same socially conservative values as Utah voters.

-Howell's 2012 campaign is running on three platforms: energy, education and the economy.
+Howell's 2012 campaign ran on three platforms: energy, education and the economy.
 In August 2012, Howell accused Hatch of "Ducking Debates," because Hatch failed to show up for debates against him and other candidates running in the 2012 U.S. Senate Race.
 Howell was quoted in the article as saying, "I believe he thinks the best way to keep his job is to not let people see they have a choice.
 I think he [Hatch] knows people will see that I'm the candidate that represents Utah the best."
 A few days later, the Salt Lake Tribune published an article calling for Hatch to be debating his opponents, "Utah voters deserve to see and hear the candidates air their differences up close."
 The article also referenced Hatch in his 1976 campaign by saying, "Hatch should agree to several debates well before voters have to make up their minds.
 Hatch thought that would be fair when he was trying to unseat an incumbent 36 years ago.
 He was right then, and fair is still fair," referencing when Hatch challenged the then incumbent senator, Frank Moss.